 Hydraulic Properties

-The ORMGP is actively compiling hydrogeologic parameter estimates (e.g., porosity, specific capacity, storativity, transmissivity, hydraulic conductivity) into the program’s database for the various hydrostratigraphic units (Figure 1).
+The ORMGP is actively compiling hydrogeologic parameter estimates (e.g., porosity, specific capacity, storativity, transmissivity, hydraulic conductivity) into the program’s database for the various hydrostratigraphic units interpreted for the study area.
+The various hydrostratigraphic units and their classification into aquifers and aquifers is hown on Figure 1.
 To date, activities have focussed on collation of hydraulic conductivity (K) and specific capacity (SC) estimates.
 Further information on the use of water well specific capacity tests to estimate transmissivity and hydraulic conductivity can be found in Theis et al. (1963), Walton (1970), Bradbury and Rothschild (1985), Domenico and Schwartz (1990), Richard et al. (2016), and Priebe et al. (2018).
 For the ORMGP study area, the specific capacity estimates are being extended into estimates of transmissivity (T) and hydraulic conductivity (K) utilizing the methodology of Bradbury and Rothschild (1985).
 Further information on methodology is included in the program’s database manual.
 Current estimates within the database are as follows:

-3. TSC - Transmissivity (T) estimates from specific capacity (SC) estimates according to the methodology of Bradbury and Rothschild (1985) which allows for corrections for partial penetration of well screen and incorporates estimates of formation thickness (Units = m²/s; Figure 4);
+- TSC - Transmissivity (T) estimates derived from specific capacity (SC) estimates according to the methodology of Bradbury and Rothschild (1985) which allows for corrections for partial penetration of well screen and incorporates estimates of the full formation thickness at each well (Units = m²/s; Figure 4).
+Formation thickness is determined from the latest ORMGP geologic model;

-4. KSC - estimates of hydraulic conductivity (K) from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
-Cumulative probability plot of the data shown on Figure 5 (Units = m/s);
+- KSC - estimates of hydraulic conductivity (K) derived from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
+Cumulative probability plot of the data shown on Figure 5 (Units = m/s).
+Formation thickness is determined from the latest ORMGP geologic model;

-5. TSC_SCR - estimates of Transmissivity (T) from specific capacity (SC) estimates utilizing methodology of Bradbury and Rothschild (1985).
-The formation thickness is taken as the screen length (Units = m²/s; Figure 4); and
+- TSC_SCR - estimates of Transmissivity (T) derived from specific capacity (SC) estimates utilizing the methodology of Bradbury and Rothschild (1985).
+In this case the formation thickness is taken as the screen (SCR) length (Units = m²/s; Figure 4); and

-6. KSC_SCR - estimates of hydraulic conductivity (K) from specific capacity (SC) estimates (Figure 5) utilizing methodology of Bradbury and Rothschild (1985).
-The formation thickness is taken as the screen length (Units = m/s).
+- KSC_SCR - estimates of hydraulic conductivity (K) derived from specific capacity (SC) estimates (Figure 5) utilizing methodology of Bradbury and Rothschild (1985).
+Similarly to above the formation thickness is taken as the screen (SCR) length (Units = m/s).

 Figure 1: Summary of hydrostratigraphic units within the study area.
 Quaternary sediments present within the study area represent an alternating glacial-interglacial assemblage with major glaciations occurring approximately 190-135 ka (Illinoian) and 30-10 ka (Late Wisconsinan; Barnett, 1992).
 Use of the term “complex” denotes variable facies and, by extension, variable hydrogeologic properties within a hydrostratigraphic unit.
 Use of the term “or equivalent” refers to similar materials and hydraulic properties leading to the possibility of being of hydrostratigraphic (flow property) equivalence.